5 murders in 12 hours take toll to 176 – WOMAN KILLED BY STRAY BULLET - Trinidad and Tobago Newsday

 Recalling the incident, Saunders-Callender said: “It was so frightening.
 It was a barrage of gunfire, that's all I remember.”

-Asked if she could ever forgive the gunman who killed her sister, Saunders-Callender who is a secretary with the Cipriani Labour College, said: "Yes, but first he must be held accountable.
+Asked if she could ever forgive the gunman who killed her sister, Saunders-Callender said: "Yes, but first he must be held accountable.

 “Yes I can forgive, but he must still pay for his crimes.
 My forgiveness doesn't mean he gets off scot free."
 Up to press time, the gunman remained at large.